jichall/idev/README.md

 src/main.go src/api.go src/server.go` and it will generate you a binary under **bin/**.

+Although you could create a binary on windows the software will only work after pre processing the data.
+Therefore you'll need `jq`, that doesn't comes with windows natively.

 # Documentation

 To use the software you have to build the application it and prepare the data.